JosefUtbult/homebrewery/themes/V3/CoCFancy/Introduction.md

 }}

 ### Distressed images
-The polaroid picture suddenly ages in your hand, showing folds an wear in the picture.
+The polaroid suddenly ages in your hand, showing folds an wear in the picture.
 "Now the image has a distressed mask over it, adding a bit of grungy texture to show its age.
 There are fifteen textures that can be selected by putting an element inside the _distressed_ tag.
 You can change the texture by swapping the name of the images tag to _distressed1_ through _distressed15_.

 As you slam open the door ready to either fight or flee from your own home, no one is there.
-Your livingroom is dark and empty.
+Your living room is dark and empty.

 :::